Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Misinformation Video Detection

 \subsection{Semantic Level}

-Semantic-level clues provide rich information that is related to misinformative content.
-Thus, many recent works focus on leveraging multimodal semantic clues from not only the video content but also descriptive textual information for detection.
-In this section, we discuss the features exploited by semantic-based methods from a multimodal perspective.
+Though signal-level clues could provide strong evidence, they are not decisive because of the wide use of portable editing tools.
+Even if editing or generation traces are detected, it does not necessarily mean that the video conveys misinformation.
+The existence of semantically unchanged edited videos has blurred the boundary between fake and real videos.
+For instance, a video that has been edited for the sake of brevity or clarity may still be truthful and informative.
+Conversely, a video that is technically untampered can be employed in a deceptive manner.
+Different from clues at the signal level, semantic-level clues offer a new perspective for identifying misinformative content.
+Thus, many recent works focus on leveraging multi-modal semantic clues from not only the video content but also descriptive textual information.
+In this section, we discuss the features exploited by semantic-based methods from a multi-modal perspective.